ChessPR/BrdPL/README.md

 - the movement is implemented seperately to preven limitations
 - For details: [Piece.py](Piece.py)

-Dice(Number)
-- add the dice roll to the board game and specify the number of faces
+Dice(Number, Sides)
+- Number -> how many dices to roll
+- Sides -> number of sides on each dice
-- the range is from 1 to Number inclusive
+- the range is from 1 to Sides inclusive
 - For details: [Dice.py](Dice.py)

-Player( # of players)
+Player(name, turn, score, num)
+- name -> Name of the player
-- specify the maximum number of players
+- turn -> boolean representig the state of turn of the player
-- each player will be have a unique identity from 1 to 4
+- score -> Score of the player (int or float)
+- num -> number of the player.
+Ex if there are 3 players one player is 1 the other 2 and the last one 3
 - For details: [Player.py](Player.py)

 Timer(boolean)
 - adds time to the game
 - For details: [Timer.py](Timer.py)

-Rule --- falta

 # Tutorial and Demonstration
 Requirements: